 \subsubsection{Ding et al.~(2025) crossmatch}

-A recently published independent search for ECLEs in DESI EDR by \citet{ding_2025_ExploringLinkExtreme} identified 84 CrL galaxies which they classified as non-AGN hosts based on BPT diagnostics.
-Key differences between the \citet{ding_2025_ExploringLinkExtreme} analysis and the analysis presented in this work include:
+A recently published independent search for ECLEs in the DESI EDR by \citet{ding_2025_ExploringLinkExtreme} identified 84 CrL galaxies which they classified as non-AGN hosts based on BPT diagnostics.
+Key differences between the \citet{ding_2025_ExploringLinkExtreme} analysis and the analysis presented in this work include the following:

-\begin{itemize} \item There is no upper redshift cut on the \citet{ding_2025_ExploringLinkExtreme} sample, compared to the limit of z < 0.45 employed here. \item The \citet{ding_2025_ExploringLinkExtreme} sample applies a line strength cut according to which at least one CrL must exceed 20 per cent the strength of \fspectralline{O}{iii}{5007} to remove AGN. \item The presence of \fspectralline{Ne}{v}{3347} and \fspectralline{Ne}{v}{3427} are included as object selection criteria for the \citet{ding_2025_ExploringLinkExtreme} sample but are not included here \item Unlike the multi-wavelength approach adopted here, \citet{ding_2025_ExploringLinkExtreme} classify their candidates based almost exclusively on the DESI EDR spectrum (in combination with a limited number of archival SDSS spectra). \item An object can be selected as an ECLE in the \citet{ding_2025_ExploringLinkExtreme} sample based purely on the presence of one emission line (e.g., \fspectralline{Fe}{xiv}{5304}) regardless of whether or not other lower ionisation state lines are present.
-In our analysis, while such objects could be flagged based on the `Strong CrL' criterion by \sleipnir\ and visually inspected, such objects would be rejected as unphysical artefacts if they lack any other Fe CrLs. \end{itemize}
+\begin{itemize} \item There is no upper redshift cut on the \citet{ding_2025_ExploringLinkExtreme} sample, compared to the limit of $z < 0.45$ employed here. \item The \citet{ding_2025_ExploringLinkExtreme} sample applies a line-strength cut according to which at least one CrL must exceed 20 per cent of the strength of \fspectralline{O}{iii}{5007} to remove AGNs. \item The presence of \fspectralline{Ne}{v}{3347} and \fspectralline{Ne}{v}{3427} are included as object selection criteria for the \citet{ding_2025_ExploringLinkExtreme} sample but are not included here. \item Unlike the multiwavelength approach adopted here, \citet{ding_2025_ExploringLinkExtreme} classify their candidates based almost exclusively on the DESI EDR spectrum (in combination with a limited number of archival SDSS spectra). \item An object can be selected as an ECLE in the \citet{ding_2025_ExploringLinkExtreme} sample based purely on the presence of one emission line (e.g., \fspectralline{Fe}{xiv}{5304}) regardless of whether other lower-ionisation lines are present.
+In our analysis, while such objects could be flagged based on the ``Strong CrL'' criterion by \sleipnir\ and visually inspected, such objects would be rejected as unphysical artefacts if they lack any other Fe CrLs. \end{itemize}